methylgrammarlab/cfdna-ont/README.md

 `bedtools intersect -a <(less illumina-methyl-450k-manifest.cgs.0based.ASSEMBLY.bed | bedtools slop -i stdin -r 1 -l 0 -g GENOME_CHR) -b <(zless YOUR_BEDGRAPH_FILE  | awk -v OFS="\t"  '{print $1,$2,$3,$4}' ) -wa -wb  | bedtools sort | bgzip -c > YOUR_BEDGRAPH_FILE_mapped_to_450k.bedgraph.gz`

 Where:
-- Replace ASSEMBLY with hg19 or hg38
+- ASSEMBLY is hg19 or hg38
-- YOUR_BEDGRAPH_FILE with the your file
+- YOUR_BEDGRAPH_FILE is your bedGraph file
 - GENOME_CHR is the sizes of the chromosomes in the relevant genome assembly, which can be retrieved with `mysql --user=genome --host=genome-mysql.cse.ucsc.edu -A -e	"select chrom, size from hg19.chromInfo"  > hg19.genome`
 (Taken from: bedtools intersect help message)